Phillyclause89/ChessMoveHeatmap/README.md

 - **Change Depth:** `Options > Change Depth`

 ### **Standalone Color Legend**
 The standalone `standalone_color_legend.py` script can be used to understand what the heatmap colors represent.
 Integration of a color legend into the main application is planned for a future release.
+See [issue #17](https://github.com/Phillyclause89/ChessMoveHeatmap/issues/17) for details.

 ```bash
 python standalone_color_legend.py